davidtkeane/MorseBash/README.md

 🔊 MorseBash.sh
 	</h1>

 [MorseBash.sh](https://github.com/DouglasFreshHabian/MorseBash/blob/main/morseBash.sh) is a fun and colorful Bash script that converts text into Morse code with both **audio playback** and **live visual output**.
 It plays dots and dashes using `aplay`, displays real-time `.` and `-` characters, and includes a randomly colored ASCII art banner for style.
+MorseMac is now available for Macbook users with just a slight change from aplay to afplay, which also includes play, these are the only differences between the DouglasFreshHabian/MorseBash and this repo.
+The changes were needed for the morse code to play on Macbooks.

 ---